terryyin/rubygem_digger/notebook/Paper.md

 # Introduction

-As Jack W. Reeves (1992) pointed out, "the design" of software is the source code itself.
-All the efforts in making software eventually embody its value via it's working source code.
-A programming languages like Ruby are distributed in the form of source code.
-We can find all the version history of open source software projects from a public package management system.
+As Jack Reeves pointed out in "What is software design" (1992), "the design" of software is the source code itself.
+In other words, the source code contains all the knowledge and efforts that went into creating valuable working software.
+Programming languages like Ruby are distributed in the form of source code.
+We can find the history of open source software projects from public package management systems.
 This research tries to find a way of applying machine learning to the source code change history in the Ruby package management system in order to make predictions on software maintainability.

 ## Scope

 The scope of this research is limited to the RubyGems.org package management system.
-There are terabytes of source code stored there.
-We have created criteria for "abandoned" and "well-maintained" software, and focused the analysis only on packages that fit those criteria.
-Both the static state of the software project and the change history were analyzed.
-However, the change history was limited to the versions managed by RubyGems.
+It contains terabytes of ruby source code.
+We have created criteria for "abandoned" and "well-maintained" software, and focused the analysis on packages that fit those criteria.
+Both the static state of projects and their change histories were analyzed.
+However, the change history was limited to the versions managed by RubyGems.org.
 More complete and detailed change history could be found from the software configuration management system (SCM).
 However, the SCM was not within the scope of this research.
+[IVZ: is SCM an accepted general term for version control system?]

-Simple statistics and machine learning method were applied to the processed data generated from the source code.
-I also built a prototype software that does all these works.
-The purpose of the prototype is to prove the concept.
-It's not intended to become a commercially usable tool.
-It's not intended to be generalized to other types of source code prediction.
+Simple statistics and machine learning methods were applied to data metrics extracted from projects' source code.
+This was done using custom software which can download and calculate all the metrics based on project's source code in parallel.
+The purpose of this software was to automate the data collection process.
+But it is more a proof of concept prototype developed without any intentions for making it a commercially usable tool.
+It is also not intended to be generalized to making other predictions based on source code analysis.

 ## Problem Statement

-I'm trying to ask and find the answers of the following two questions:
+I'm trying to ask and find the answers to the following two questions:

-1. Why are some open source software projects abandoned by their maintainers?
+1. Why some open source software projects are abandoned by their maintainers?
+   [IVZ: do you distinguish mainteners and authors?]
 2. What makes some open source software projects more maintainable than the others?

-The exploring of these two questions will be within the scope as mentioned previously.
+Exploration of these two questions will be within the above scope.

 ## Approach

-Some data science method are used here.
-The massive amount of data from open source package management system will be processed, analyzed and then use machine learning methods to find a model/some models.
-Eventually, this model will be used to predict the chance of being abandoned and maintainability of current open source projects.
+Several data science methods are used in this work.
+Massive amount of data from open source package management system will be processed, analyzed and then used in conjunction with several machine learning methods to find one or more predictive models for assessing the chance of maintainability or adandoning of open source projects.

-A prototype software tool is built to do all the above-mentioned work and prove the concept.

-## Outcome
+## Outcomes

-The outcome of this research includes:
+The outcomes of this work include:

-* I summarized the discovered difference between abandoned and well-maintained open source projects.
+* A summary of discovered differences between abandoned and well-maintained open source projects.
-  The discovery can be useful for people who want to build maintainable software.
+  This information could be useful to people who care about software maintainability.
-* I tried to prove the theory of using software package change history to predict software maintainability.
+* An attempt to prove the theory of using software package change history to predict software maintainability.
 * The prototype software tool.
 * Processed and labeled data in the JSON format.

-# Background and review of Literature
+# Background and review of literature

 ## Background